 Submissions should be formatted according to the Lecture Notes in Computer Science guidelines for proceedings available at http://www.springer.com/computer/lncs?SGWID=0-164-7-72376-0.
-Papers should be submitted in PDF format.
+Papers should be submitted in PDF format, but other formats are welcome upon agreement (please contact the chairs in case).
 All submissions will be done electronically via the EasyChair Web submission system (http://www.easychair.org/conferences/?conf=wsp2017).

 At least one author of each accepted paper must register for the workshop.
 Information about registration will appear soon on the ISWC 2017 Web page.

 The Workshop Proceedings will be published on CEUR-WS.org.

 - Camera ready version due: September 10th, 2017